On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence

 \\

-We cite the following result, which is the main content of \cite{Dharma68}.
+The following result is an application of the Burkholder-Rosenthal inequality (see e.g.~\cite{JFZ85,Osek12,Rosenthal70,Talagrand89}).
 Note that the martingale differences in the subsequent result may or may not be uniformly bounded in $L^p$.
 In fact, the optimal result for uniformly bounded martingale differences in $L^p$ is given in Subsection \ref{ss:BK}.
-In other words, the only relevant case for this result is having an unbounded sequence averages of the $p$-th absolute moments